As a project manager, you have a simple wish:

 If workflows are like delicious waffles, ClickUp is the waffle maker you need.

-It’s a project management software designed to support all kinds of workflows.
+It’s a free project management software designed to support all kinds of workflows.

 And even assign them.